Simon Hall (murderer): Suicide

 Only one year after he finally confessed, Hall was found unresponsive in his cell at HM Prison Wayland in Norfolk, and was later pronounced dead, having committed suicide by hanging.
 Stephanie Hall accepted that she had wrongly believed in his innocence.

 Impact

-The Hall case was described as an embarrassment to 'miscarriage of justice' activists such as Louise Shorter and her team at Rough Justice, and an example of a case that they "quietly bury" as they do not wish to appear to have wrongly defended a guilty person.
+The Hall case was described as an embarrassment to miscarriage of justice activists and an example of a case that they "quietly bury" as they do not wish to appear to have wrongly defended a guilty person.
 The New Statesman said that the Hall case had "gravely undermined the claims of many of the genuinely innocent".